appium/appium-xcuitest-driver/README.md

 Relaxing security is mandatory for simulators.
 It can always work for real devices.
 Since XCode 12 the method tries to use `xctrace` tool to record performance stats.
 The `instruments` developer utility is used as a fallback for this purpose if `xctrace` is not available.
 It is possible to record multiple profiles at the same time.
 Read [Instruments User Guide](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/Recording,Pausing,andStoppingTraces.html) for more details.
-If the recording for the given profile is already running that nothing is done.
+If the recording for the given profile is already running then nothing is done.

 #### Arguments